ngist/kmip_server/README.md

 4. You have a security group setup that allows external access on port 5696 and port 22.

 # How to use
 1. Modify the variables at the beginning of the init script to match your needs.
+IMPORTANT: MAKE SURE YOU KNOW THE LUKS_PASSWORD
 2. Launch a new EC2 instance, I used t4g.nano and base image ami-088cedaa951dcc6a5, and supply the init_script.sh as the user-data/init_script make sure it's setup for dual stack IP or the DDNS won't work.
-3. Once setup has finished download the cert_package.zip `sftp ec2-user@kmip.example.com:cert_package.zip ~/`
+3. Once setup has finished download the cert_package.zip `sftp ec2-user@kmip.example.com:/etc/cosmian/cert_package.zip ~/`
 4. Unzip the cert package and upload the certs to your NASes by default the script generates certs for two NASes but you can edit the `client=` to add as many as you need.
    - First import the client cert into the synology NAS Control Panel > Security > Certificates > Add
    - For description put in something useful like CosmianClient or KMIP_Client